NikolaosSamperis/Genotype2Phenotype/README.md

    ```

 ## Collaborators & Contributions
-This project is developed as part of a group coursework for the data cleaning and data management module.
+This project is developed as part of a group coursework for the *Data Cleaning and Data Management* module.
 Thanks to my group members for their help on this project.
-- Nikolaos Samperis
 - Bhargav Pulugundla
 - Aidan Saldanha
 - Harit Kohli